D-Talbot/startup/README.md

 - **Service** - Backend service with endpoints for:
   - login
   - retrieving scores (including the date, names, etc.)
 - **DB/Authentication** - Stores both the users and the date in the database.
-Authentication through registration and and login with credentials securely stored in the database.
+Authentication through accout/login which is stored in the database.
-- **WebSocket** - After a user plays, they can check the scoreboard for their rank and their data is rendered each time a user starts/ends a game.
-Facilitating real-time communication between the client and server.
-Ensuring instant updates on word progress and game events.
+- **WebSocket** - After a user plays, they can check the scoreboard for their rank and their data shown on the scoreboard.
+Psuedo websocket data generated.
 ## Service deliverable
 ➡️ For this deliverable I implemented by JavaScript so that the application works for a single user.
 I also added placeholders for future technology.